rebeccayilma/mankind-backend/order-service/README.md

 - **Address Ownership**: Both shipping and billing addresses must belong to the current user
 - **Coupon Validation**: Coupons must be validated before application
 - **Inventory Check**: Products must have sufficient inventory before marking as sold
+- **Shipping Value**:
+  - Required field
+  - Must be greater than or equal to 0
+  - Must not exceed 1000 (excessive amount validation)

 ### Integration Points